steven-mi/Recurrent-Models-of-Visual-Attention-TF-2.0/README.md

 # Recurrent-Models-of-Visual-Attention-TF-2.0
-This repository contains the a modified Recurrent Attention Model which was described in the Paper Recurrent Visual Attention.
+This repository contains the a modified Recurrent Attention Model which was described in the Paper Recurrent Models of Visual Attention.
-In order to run this code is it **recommended** to use the docker container of tensorflow 2.0a - TAG: `2.0.0a0-gpu-py3-jupyter` or `nightly-gpu-jupyter`.
+In order to run this code is it **recommended** to use the docker container of tensorflow 2.0a
+- `tensorflow/tensorflow:2.0.0a0-gpu-py3-jupyter`
+- `tensorflow/tensorflow:nightly-gpu-jupyter`

 ## Requirements
 - [ray](http://ray.readthedocs.io)